Ich73/TranslationToolkit/README.md

 ## Hidden Scripts
 ### Update Decoding Tables (UD)
-This scripts is used to update the decoding table stored in `.savJ` and `.savE` save files.
+This script is used to update the decoding table stored in `.savJ` and `.savE` save files.

 The script requires you to specify the following values:
   * `Save Folder`: The folder containing the save files you want to update.
 You can enter `.` to update all files in the directory where Translation Toolkit is.
   * `Table File`: The filename of the updated decoding table.
 This table will be stored inside the save files.

+### Update Workspace (UW)
+This script is used to download the latest patches from the repository and run the AP script.

+You can customize the download URL by changing the `UW.url` value in the `tt-config.json` file.

 ## For Developers